SciBorgs/SciGuides/reference-sheets/GitPractices.md

 Thankfully, the git overlords have gifted us the ability to **stash** our changes.
 Stashing bundles all your working changes into the git stash and removes all those changes from your files; it reverts you to the most recent commit.
 When you want those changes back, you can simply reapply them to your code, even if you're a commit forward.

 Removing your changes from the stash and placing them back in your working changes is called **popping** the changes.

 Two people on a branch is not the only situation when you'd use stash.
 Sometimes, you want to write something a different way, but want to keep your changes just in case you change your mind.
 Here, you can stash your working changes, then rewrite it all, and if you don't like the rewrite, all you have to do is pop.

 ### Merging

-When you're finally done with your changes on a branch, and you are sure that it is absolutely perfect, you create something called a **Pull Request** on GitHub, to merge it to the main branch and be added to the main codebase.
-Someone with merge permissions (an admin of the repository) will look over your code, indirectly humble your coding skills, and then tell you what to change before your code can be added to main.
-After the person reviewing your code thinks that it is perfect, they will approve it and you can then **merge your code into main**, bringing your changes officially into the codebase!
+When you're finally done with your changes on a branch, and you are sure that it is absolutely perfect, you create a **Pull Request** on GitHub to merge it to the main branch and add it to the main codebase.

+A repository admin will look over your code, indirectly humble your coding skills, and then tell you what to change before your code can be added to main.
+After the person reviewing your code approves it, you can then **merge your code into main**, bringing your changes officially into the codebase!

 Merging is how you transfer code from **branch to branch**.

 This, of course, will include transferring code **from** main **to** your branch, to stay updated with recent changes to main.

 If other people make a pull request and it gets approved, then the main branch will have some new code that is **not** currently in your working branch.
 This means that you are **not** up to date with main.
 Therefore, you need to **merge main into your branch** every now and again to make sure that everything is up to date.

 When you merge main into your branch, there may be conflicts, especially if the file being edited by both you and the other contributor are the same.
-These are called **Merge Conflicts**, and can happen both with merging **and** with pulling changes from a branch.
-You just have to sort these out manually, deciding which changes to keep and which changes to toss.
+These are called **Merge Conflicts**, and can happen when merging **or** pulling changes from a branch.
+You must sort these out manually, deciding which changes to keep and which changes to toss.
 It's a little annoying to do, but if you do it often enough and efficiently enough then it doesn't become that big of a problem.

 There is another way to merge main into your code called **Rebasing**, but it's complicated to explain in writing and you'll never use it with a team as small as a high school robotics team.

 You rewrite your commit history during a rebase, and **instead** of branching off of the main branch that was four commits ago, you are **now** technically branched off of the newest main commit.
 It's useful for organizing commits to turn the visualization from a web to a tree, but when you're doing such small changes to a tiny codebase like used in robotics, it doesn't even matter.

-**.gitignore** is a file in projects that tells git to ignore certain files.
-More in-depth information about this can be found in the [git documentation](https://git-scm.com/docs/gitignore).

 # Usage

 Looks like you got through all the conceptualization.
 Nice job!
 However, that means absolutely nothing if you don't know how to put it into practice.
 So, in this section, we will go over the actual git command line inputs.

 Opening the command line isn't a difficult task.
 Visual Studio Code has one built in (accessible by pressing ctrl+\`), which makes using git much easier.
-If you're not using VSCode,
+If you're not using VSCode:
-Windows: Press *Win + X* to open the Command Prompt.
+- Windows: Press *Win + X* to open the Command Prompt.
-Mac: Press *Cmd + Space* to open spotlight search, then type "Terminal" to open the Terminal.
+- Mac: Press *Cmd + Space* to open spotlight search, then type "Terminal" to open the Terminal.
-Linux: Spin around five times and then sing Mary Had A Little Lamb.
+- Linux: Spin around five times and then sing Mary Had A Little Lamb.

 ### Cloning